SeanOMik/prometheus-esp8266-dht-exporter/README.md

 Using the "Adafruit Feather HUZZAH ESP8266".

 Wire the DHT sensor power to the 3.3V and any GND on the ESP and wire the data output to e.g. pin 14 (aka D5).

-### Software

-Using the Arduino IDE.

-1. Copy `config.default.h` to `config.h` and fill inn the details.
-1. Open `src/src.ino` in the Arduino IDE.
-1. Set the correct settings for the board.
-    - WEMOS D1 Mini uses board "WeMoS D1 R2 & mini".
-    - Adafruit Feather HUZZAH ESP8266 uses "Adafruit Feather HUZZAH ESP8266".
-1. Build and upload using the Arduino IDE.

 ## Version